AndreeaBiancaOprisan/AndreeaBiancaOprisan/README.md

 # Hi, I'm Andreea! 👋

 With over 14 years of experience in recruitment, I specialize in helping professionals stand out in today’s competitive job market.
-From crafting and reviewing over 5,000 resumes to analyzing more than 15,000, I've had the privilege of working with a diverse range of organizations—from industry leaders to dynamic startups.
+From crafting and reviewing over 5,000 resumes to analyzing more than 15,000, I've had the privilege of working with a diverse range of organizations - from industry leaders to dynamic startups.

 ## Why Choose Me?